top of page

 Perfect for teachers and parents alike, this challenge is designed as a single-lesson workshop with a short intro to the forces in play (like imposed loads, dead loads and friction).
 Children work in small teams of 2–3, testing ideas, iterating quickly, and collaborating in this fast-moving design exercise.

-Download the free workshop sheets from our SubStack
+Download the workshop sheets from our SubStack

 The Mission: